Framework-R-D/phlex-design/doc/ch_conceptual_design/registration.rst

 .. note::

-  Algorithm authors should first attempt to implement algorithms as free functions.
+  Algorithm authors should first attempt to implement algorithms as free functions (see :numref:`ch_preliminaries/functional_programming:Pure functions`).
   Registering class instances and their member functions with the framework should only be considered when:

   - multiple processing steps must work together, relying on shared internal data, or